bblarsen-sci/bblarsen-sci.github.io/docs/code_pages/posts/240501_d3_heatmap_blocks.md

 date: 2024-05-01
 keywords:
     - D3
-    - Heatmap
-subtext: Heatmap showing blocks of sites at one time.
+subtext: Heatmap showing blocks of sites that can be scrolled, with transistion animation.
 ---

 # {{$frontmatter.title}}